 The best way to do this is by creating annual plans that further break down the 3-5 year strategic objectives in areas such as:

 - Establishment of goals and objectives to be achieved

 - Objectives should be clear, concrete, and measurable

 - Identification and assignment of responsible parties

-- This task is fundamental since they are the ones who will define and apply the actions that will make it possible to achieve or not achieve these objectives
+- These responsible parties are the ones who will define and apply the actions that will make it possible to achieve or not achieve these objectives

 - Set review schedules